 Colour: Pink Habit: Upright Est. Hgt/Wdth in 7/10 yrs: 1.5m x 1m

 Brighten up your spring garden with the large, bright pink flowers of this lovely deciduous Azalea.
 Carmine rose pink flowers in masses of loose trusses totally smother the plant.
 Nice in containers.
-Evergreen.
+Deciduous.
 Plant in slightly acid soil plant.
 Prefers semi-shade.

 Colour: Pink / Orange Habit: Rounded Est. Hgt/Wdth in 7/10 yrs: 2m x 1.8m